r0nlt/Space-Radiation-Tolerant/FAQ/BITWISE-MANIPULATION/SHADOW_NUMBERS_GALOISFIELD_3D_TENSOR.md

 > 3. Store in physically separated locations.
 > 4. On retrieval, use both error correction and voting to recover the correct value.

+#### Try It Yourself: Full Protection Workflow
+- **Exercise:**
+  1. Combine the previous exercises: create shadow copies, encode with Reed-Solomon, and store in a 3D tensor.
+  2. Simulate both random bit flips and spatially localized errors.
+  3. Use the code's majority voting and error correction logic to recover the original data.
+- **Bonus:** Explore `test/verification/radiation_stress_test.cpp` for a real-world example of this workflow in action.

 ---

 ## 5. Quantum and Physics-Driven Extensions